I don’t mean to be that guy but… I’m going to have to be that guy.

 I have seen Jose Bautista, Aaron Hill, Randy Ruiz, Vernon Wells and Lyle Overbay look very good so far.
 Granted, it’s stupid early, but it’s better to look good than not.
 I still don’t understand why the way has been paved for Bautista to have an everyday job, but they can’t find a spot to give Ruiz a legitimate chance to play.
 Ruiz is older and far weaker defensively, but he’s had nothing but success as a major-league hitter.
 Bautista has had many years of mediocre offensive production in the big leagues.

-My response is below, with Wilner’s final response in bold:
+My response is below, with Wilner’s reply in bold:

 MW: I don’t think it’s that simple.
 As I said, why does Bautista’s September matter more than the five years of major league production that preceded it?